krb5/krb5/doc/admin/admin_commands/kadmin_local.rst

     **+no_auth_data_required** prevents PAC or AD-SIGNEDPATH data from being added to service tickets for the principal.

+{-\|+}\ **lockdown_keys**
+    **+lockdown_keys** prevents keys for this principal from leaving the KDC via kadmind.
+The chpass and extract operations are denied for a principal with this attribute.
+The chrand operation is allowed, but will not return the new keys.
+The delete and rename operations are also denied if this attribute is set, in order to prevent a malicious administrator from replacing principals like krbtgt/* or kadmin/* with new principals without the attribute.
+    This attribute can be set via the network protocol, but can only be removed using kadmin.local.

 **-randkey**
     Sets the key of the principal to a random value.